-1ST-10:12 Wherefore let him that thinketh he standeth take heed lest he fall.
-This is a warning, but Paul gives us a spiritual warning, not a physical warning.
+10:12 Wherefore let him that thinketh he standeth take heed lest he fall.
 Receive the warning-Heed lest you fall!

 2. Temptation comes to everyone.
-Don't feel like you have been singled out (10:12).
+Don't feel that you have been singled out (10:12).

-As Paul talks to the Corinthian believers that think they are strong and exercise their Christian liberty at the expense of the weaker brethren, they are told to take heed less they fall; not from salvation, not yet from their position of strength to that of weakness, but it would be from the suffering of God's judgment, as the Israelites' "fall in the wilderness."
+Talking to the Corinthian believers that think he is strong and exercise his Christian liberty at the expense of the weaker brethren, he was to take heed less he fall; not from salvation, not yet from his position of strength to that of weakness, but that he should suffer the judgment of God, as the Israelites, and "fall in the wilderness."

 - This age is what is known as the age of grace, grace being the way God now deals with men.
 The age of Christ or of grace is the last age of human history.
-Therefore, since we are living in the last age, we must heed the warning example of Israel. - A person can fall, especially if he begins to think that he stands, that is, if he begins to feel safe and secure in his own righteousness.
+Therefore, since we are living in the last age, we must heed the warning example of Israel. - A person can fall, especially if he begins to think that he stands, that is, if he begins to feel safe and secure.

-We today must not think that because the Jews were under the Law that their sins were worse than ours, and was therefore dealt with more severely.
-No, Sin in the church today is far more serious, because we have Israel's example to learn from, and even living at this time "at the end of the ages."
-The believer who thinks they can stand may fall, but the believer who flees will be able to stand because we have learned from bad examples!
+We must not think that because the Jews were under the Law that their sins were worse than ours and therefore dealt with more severely.
+Sin in the church today is far more serious, because we have Israel's example to learn from, and we are living "at the end of the ages."
+To sin against the Law is one thing; to sin against grace is quite something else.
+The believer who thinks they can stand may fall, but the believer who flees will be able to stand!
+We're talking about temptation.

-$1^{\text{ST}}$ -10:13 There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.
+10:13 There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.